 Taste: Again the smoke is there on the arrival, in the development and in the finish but there’s a lot more going on in the glass.
 There’s raisins and cranberry and cherry.
 Salted caramel and charred oak.
 Walnut, cinnamon and pepper.
 Water brings some honey, some apple and lemon.
 Even some shortbread.

-Value for money: At £75 it’s not exactly a bargain dram, but neither are we in the ultra premium category here.
+Thoughts: At £75 it’s not exactly a bargain dram but neither are we in the ultra premium category here.
 Hard to imagine anyone who enjoys peated whisky in sherry casks being too disappointed either.

 With a portion of the spirit distilled back in 2007, this is one of the most mature Loch Gorm bottlings we’ve seen.
 It’s also one of the best.
 It’s interesting because I’ve often wondered in the past if Kilchoman’s youth had become such an integral part of its character that older expressions would possibly appear to be lacking something.
 That certainly doesn’t appear to be the case where Loch Gorm is concerned though as the time in sherry butts has given the spirit a great depth of flavour.
 Crucially however, maturation in those casks hasn’t muted the smoke, meaning you’ll never be under any illusions as to where your dram came from.
 Christmas Day is all about indulgence, so why not help yourself to sherry and smoke in the same glass?